Kodiak bear: Size

+While there is generally much variation in size between brown bears in different areas, most usually weigh between 115 and 360 kg (254 and 794 lb); the Kodiak bear illustrates island gigantism, commonly reaching sizes of 300 to 600 kg.
 The size range for females (sows) is from 181 to 318 kg, and for males (boars), it is 272 to 635 kg.
 Mature males average 477–534 kg over the course of the year, and can weigh up to 680 kg at peak times.
 Females are typically about 20% smaller and 30% lighter than males, and adult sizes are attained when they are six years old.
-Bears weigh the least when they emerge from their dens in the spring, and can increase their weight by 20–30% during late summer and fall.
-Captive bears can sometimes attain weights that are considerably greater than those of their counterparts in the wilderness.
+Bears weigh the least when they emerge from their dens in the spring, and can increase their weight by 20–30% during late summer and autumn.
+As with other animals, captive Kodiak bears can sometimes weigh considerably more than their wild counterparts.

 An average adult male measures 244 cm in length, and stands 133 cm tall at the shoulder.
 The largest recorded wild male weighed 751 kg, and had a hind foot measurement of 46 cm.
-A large male Kodiak bear stands up to 1.5 m tall at the shoulder, when it is standing on all four legs.
+A large male Kodiak bear stands up to 1.5 m tall at the shoulder when it is standing on all four legs.
 When standing fully upright on its hind legs, a large male could reach a height of 3 m.
 The largest verified size for a captive Kodiak bear was for a specimen that lived at the Dakota Zoo in Bismarck, North Dakota.
 Nicknamed "Clyde", he weighed 966 kg when he died in June 1987 at the age of 22.
 According to zoo director Terry Lincoln, Clyde probably weighed close to 1089 kg a year earlier.
 He still had a fat layer of 9 in when he died..